bengray/unsleepable/README.markdown

 ## This unsleepable

 Unsleepable was developed by me in 2006 for use with WordPress blogs.
 It is built on K2 and uses <a href="http://www.famfamfam.com/">fam fam fam icons</a>.
-Since it's so old I doubt it will work with current WordPress installation, but the purpose of including it here is to keep the original code-base available to anyone who would like to see or use it.
+Since it's so old I doubt it will work with current WordPress installations, but the purpose of including it here is to keep the original code-base available to anyone who would like to see or use it.

 ## License